Hal Abelson

 Abelson leads the development of MIT

-Learning.
-App Inventor, originally started by Abelson when he was
+App Inventor, started by Abelson when he was

-a visiting facuty member at Google Research, is a Web-based
+a visiting faculty member at Google Research, is a Web-based

-development system aimed at making it each for you students -- or
+development system aimed at making it easy for young students -- or

-More generally, Abelson has a broad interest in information technology
+Abelson has a broad interest in information technology and policy, and

 describes, in non-technical terms, the cultural and political